The girl with kaleidoscope eyes

 What’s so good about this?

+This story is meant to inspire.
 If life trips you up, shift perspective, enjoy the trip and embrace the kaleidoscope.
-And whatever you do, if you get intermittent pain and weakness on one side of your body, hit the hospital – even in planetary pandemic times.
+But, whatever you do, if you get intermittent pain and weakness on one side of your body, hit the hospital.

 Cavernoma remains a mystery.
-Contact Lisa if you are interested in picking up the brain chain baton to investigate or get creative with the MRI images.
+Also get in touch if you are interested in picking up the brain chain baton to investigate or get creative with the MRI images.

 Meet the writer